2024 (2) – Agoraphobes Anonymous

 When the three of us returned, we found new campers at the “Grunge Camp.”
 Surprisingly, it was a young couple with their infant, still under a year old!
 They had two protective dogs with them, which made the whole enterprise much safer, and they used a backpack infant carrier.
 Still, I wasn’t too sure about their decision, after watching Sam’s grown-girl struggles the day before!
 I hoped this would be a very positive trip for the baby – he was visiting Little Bear Lake earlier in life than anyone I had ever known!
 I hoped this would instill a sense of adventure, and many satisfying treks in the future.
 Moving on, we found a pair of teenage boys had claimed the Forest Camp (which would keep the mosquitoes well-nourished).
 Everyone must have snuck in while we were down at Fairy Falls.
 All this time, Sam and Jordan had been discussing the return trip tomorrow, preparing her to recross the rugged steps and ledges leading back to the pools below Big Bear Lake.
 They proposed to the group that they should leave that afternoon, to give them plenty of time for delicate navigation.
 Dimari and Miles considered the merits of going with them, and camping that night at the pools, or further down the trail at Twin Towers (depending on Sam’s speed), which would put them in position to reach the car in a couple of hours the next day.
 It was predicted to reach 110 degrees in the valley tomorrow, and hiking in the morning was a very sensible plan, under the circumstances!

-So they took down the tents they had erected just a few hours before, and I watched them go, after wishing them well.
-Personally, I couldn’t imagine staying just one night in such a beautiful spot, after working so hard to get here, but that’s exactly what they did.
+So they all took down the tents they had erected just a few hours before, and I watched them go, after wishing them well.
+It was stunning how quickly they went from sightseeing to departure mode.
+Personally, I couldn’t imagine staying just one night in such a beautiful spot, after working so hard to get there, but that’s exactly what they did.
 I had intended to camp alone for a few days anyway, but now I had new neighbors.
-The baby was fussing, the teenagers were slapping at mosquitoes and cursing, and it promised to be a non-silent night.
-I stayed near camp as the day dwindled down to twilight, moving my chair with the spot shade, and enjoying the breezes that played across the surface of the lake.
+The baby was fussing, the teenagers were slapping at mosquitoes and cursing, and it promised to be a very non-silent night.
+I stayed near camp as the dwindling day faded to twilight, moving my chair with the spot shade, and enjoying the breezes that played across the surface of the lake.
 I prayed often for the safety of my loved ones, and reflected with gratitude that we had experienced no serious injuries on the way up.
 Down was easier, as one could more easily see one’s path, but no less of a trigger for Sam’s agoraphobia.

 I estimated it had reached 95 degrees today at the lakes, and the sun was still fiercely hot as it angled to the west past Altamira.
 I shifted my mind to solo mode, and blended with the deepening shadows of late afternoon.
 Insects, spiders, and flowers were all in bloom, stimulated by the abundant solar energy.
 The remaining pockets of snow around the lake were diminishing rapidly, keeping water levels high, and nourishing little moss gardens and lush plant life everywhere.
 On one of the hottest days of the year in this region, I had found a comfortable place in paradise!
 I continued praying for the others, as I’d have to wait until my return next week to learn how Dimari, Miles, Jordan, and Sam had fared.
 When the blazing eye of Sol finally dipped below the rim, I quickly made my dinner and tidied up camp for the night, knowing the vampire bugs would soon drop out of the trees, looking for fresh blood.
 I was happy that they had other options on the menu, but they started swarming anyway, and I hustled into my nylon cocoon to do some reading and writing while the evening light lasted.
 Thankfully, the baby had calmed down, but the teenagers started a fire (they were banned in the region), and I decided not to play Forest Ranger and tell them to put it out.
 Frankly, I enjoyed the smell and sounds of a campfire, as I drifted off to sleep lying on top of my bag in the overheated evening.